Leveraging KANs For Enhanced Deep Koopman Operator Discovery: Introduction

-To this end, the contributions we propose are two-fold: (1) the implementation of a Kolmogorov-Arnold Network model for recursive learning of deep-Koopman (RLDK) that is comparably more efficient and accurate than its MLP counterpart, and (2) a comparison of KANs with that of an MLP network on first the pendulum dynamics to prove it's the capability and to demonstrate a controllable system, and second on the dynamics of the two-body problem to emphasize the applicability on a real-world system.

-Section \ref{sec:II} provides preliminary information regarding the Koopman operator and its derivation, EDMD/EDMDc and how it is used in the formulation of the Koopman operator, and finally, the KANs architecture which is the main development of this paper.
-The pendulum and two-body problem used to compare the two networks is presented in Section \ref{sec:III}, followed by results and discussions.
+To this end, the contributions we propose are three-fold: \begin{enumerate} \item The implementation of a Kolmogorov-Arnold Network model for recursive learning of deep-Koopman (RLDK) that is comparably more efficient and accurate than its MLP counterpart. \item A comparison of KANs with that of an MLP network on first the pendulum dynamics to prove it's the capability and to demonstrate a controllable system, and second on the dynamics of the two-body problem to emphasize the applicability on a real-world system. \item Quick and efficient development of Koopman operator through KANs for the fully under actuated pendulum-cart dynamics, with successful real-time implementation of LQR control on the nonlinear system. \end{enumerate} Section \ref{sec:II} provides preliminary information regarding the Koopman operator and its derivation, EDMD/EDMDc and how it is used in the formulation of the Koopman operator, and finally, the KANs architecture which is the main development of this paper.
+The pendulum and two-body problem used to compare the two networks is presented in Section \ref{sec:III} along with the pendulum-cart system, followed by results and discussions.
 Section \ref{sec:IV} concludes this paper.